-The annual incentive (bonus) plan aims to encourage and reward each executive for his contribution to the Corporation's annual business plan and for the Corporation's financial success.
-For fiscal 2009, one half of the target bonus was based on individual performance (the "individual" targets) and one half on corporate performance (the "corporate" target).
+The annual incentive (bonus) plan is intended to encourage and reward each executive for his contribution to the Corporation's annual business plan and for the Corporation's financial success.
+The Corporation's annual incentive (bonus) opportunity is in line with the first quartile of bonus opportunities offered by the companies included in the Comparative Group for the CEO and CFO.

-Individual strategic and financial objectives are determined at the beginning of the year by the executive with the Chief Executive Officer and, with respect to the Chief Executive Officer, with the Compensation Committee.
-Each year, the Board of Directors determines the financial-performance targets which have to be achieved by the Corporation in order for bonuses to be paid and the bonus amount to be paid to each executive for achieving such performance as well as the maximum bonus amount to be paid to each executive should the targets be exceeded.
+Individual strategic and financial objectives are determined at the beginning of the year by the executive in concert with the CEO and, with respect to the CEO, in concert with the Compensation Committee.
+Each year, the Board of Directors determines the financial performance targets which have to be achieved by the Corporation and its divisions in order for bonuses to be paid, the bonus amount to be paid to each executive for achieving such performance, as well as the maximum bonus amount to be paid to each executive should the targets be exceeded.